Wirstblase/sentry-worker/README.md

 - **Cross-Platform Hardware Acceleration**: Automatically utilizes Apple Metal Performance Shaders (MPS) on M-series Macs or NVIDIA CUDA on Windows systems for near-zero latency inference.
 - **Smart Capture Heuristics**: Evaluates image sharpness (Laplacian variance) and temporal stability to ensure photos are only taken when the subject is clear and in-frame.
 - **Deferred Photo Archiving**: Intelligently monitors inactivity to download captured imagery only when the camera network is idle, preserving system bandwidth.
-- **Modern Web Dashboard**: Features a responsive, glassmorphism-styled UI for monitoring the live analytics stream and configuring inference thresholds instantly.
+- **Simple Web UI**: Simple web ui to configure parameters and see the stream and the model in action:) currently hard coded mostly

 ## Architecture